Mohammad Hafeez: Post-captaincy (2016–2021)

 In April 2019, he was named in Pakistan's squad for the 2019 Cricket World Cup.
 Though, he was named man of the match in Pakistan's second match of the tournament against England for his 62-ball 84 and important wicket of English captain Eoin Morgan, he remained inconsistent for the rest of the tournament with low-strike rate scores of 16, 9, 20, 32, 19 and 27.
 He didn't do wonders with the ball either with an expensive economy rate of almost 6 per over which was worse than any other Pakistani spinner in the tournament.

-After returning to Pakistan’s T20I side at age 39 with an unbeaten 67 off 49 balls against Bangladesh in Lahore (26 January 2020), Hafeez said longevity at international level depends on match-winning contributions, adding that his goal was to justify selection through decisive batting and, where required, utility offspin.
+After returning to Pakistan's T20I team at age 39 with an unbeaten 67 off 49 balls against Bangladesh in Lahore (26 January 2020), Hafeez said longevity at international level depends on match-winning contributions, adding that his goal was to justify selection through decisive batting and, where required, utility offspin.

 In June 2020, he was named in a 29-man squad for Pakistan's tour to England during the COVID-19 pandemic.
 However, on 23 June 2020, Hafeez was one of seven players from Pakistan's squad to test positive for COVID-19.
 Hafeez then tested negative the following day, after taking a private test to get a second opinion.
 On 30 August 2020, in the second T20I against England, Hafeez became the second batsman for Pakistan to score 2,000 runs in T20I cricket.
 On 20 December 2020, he hit his career best T20I score of 99* off 57 balls against New Zealand in their second T20I at Hamilton.

-A 2020 feature profiled Hafeez’s late-career surge in T20 cricket, noting that at age 39–40 he produced career-best returns for Pakistan, including series-defining knocks in England and a 99 at Napier* in December.
-The piece highlighted adjustments in tempo and range, greater boundary options square and over extra cover, plus smarter matchup batting, which together made him one of the format’s most productive run-scorers of the year.
+A 2020 feature profiled Hafeez's late-career surge in T20 cricket, noting that at age 39–40 he produced career-best returns for Pakistan, including series-defining knocks in England and a 99 at Napier* in December.
+The piece highlighted adjustments in tempo and range, greater boundary options square and over extra cover, plus smarter matchup batting, which together made him one of the format's most productive run-scorers of the year.

 On 10 April 2021, in the first match against South Africa, Hafeez played in his 100th T20I match.

 On 31 July 2021, in the 2nd T20I at Providence, Guyana, Hafeez delivered a match-defining spell of 4–1–6–1, strangling the West Indies chase of 158 and earning Player of the Match as Pakistan won by seven runs (157/8 v 150/4).
 His 4 overs for 6 runs included 19 dot balls as well a maiden over, his economy rate of 1.50 runs an over was a record low for a player from a Full Member country.

 In September 2021, he was named in Pakistan's squad for the 2021 ICC Men's T20 World Cup.